awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 1. For **Select targets**, choose a target type and a supported resource\.
 For example, if you choose **SNS topic**, make a selection for **Topic**\.
 If you choose **CodePipeline**, make a selection for **Pipeline ARN**\.

-1. Expand **Configure input** and choose an option\.
+1. Expand any collapsed sections to choose additional options\.
+Collapsible sections vary by target type and include such groups as **Configure input**, **Retry policy and dead\-letter queue**, and **Compute options**, among others\.
 Then provide any other configuration details required by the target type you selected\.

 1. \(Optional\) Enter one or more tags for the rule\.
 For more information, see [Amazon EventBridge tags](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tagging.html) in the *Amazon EventBridge User Guide*\.